kyma-project/cli/docs/contributor/ADR/002-command-structure-standards.md

-# Command structure standards
+# Command Structure Standards

 Creation date: 2025.11.21

 ## Description

-I would collect and propose all requirements and good practices that all new commands should meet before moving them out of the `alpha` group.
+Let's collect and propose all requirements and good practices that all new commands must meet before moving them out of the `alpha` group.

 This document is focused on what users see, and it's not about command functionalities.

 ## Name

 The command's name field is defined under the `cobra.Command{}.Use` field.
-This field must contain the command name and the symbolic visualisation of allowed arguments and flags.
+This field must contain the command name and a symbolic visualization of the allowed arguments and flags.

-### Names in practice
+### Names in Practice

 Command groups: